top of page

 Cusum_simplified.png

 Many variations of Cusum exist.
 The amount they may go up or down can be made dependent on e.g. a patient's risk factors.
-With David Lam, I investigated what type of Cusum chart is most useful to monitor the quality of organ procurement, and found only limited added benefit of adjusted Cusum charts compared to unadjusted Cusum charts.
+With transplantation surgeon David Lam I investigated what type of Cusum chart is most useful to monitor the quality of organ procurement, and found only limited added benefit of adjusted Cusum charts compared to unadjusted Cusum charts.
 The upside of this finding is that there is a lot to be gained by implementing only a relatively simple unadjusted Cusum chart, which requires less historical data and assumptions than an adjusted chart.

 With Daniel Gomon, Hein Putter and Rob Nelissen, we designed a new type of control chart for survival outcomes.
 The few already available continuous time inspection charts usually require the researcher to specify an expected increase in the failure rate in advance, thereby requiring prior knowledge about the problem at hand.
 Misspecifying parameters can lead to false positive alerts and large detection delays.
 To solve this problem, we derived the Continuous time Generalized Rapid response CUSUM (CGR-CUSUM) chart.
 In addition to deriving theoretical properties of the CGR-CUSUM, we applied it to data from the Dutch Arthroplasty Register and published an open source R software package, available here.
 Daniel Gomon won the Best Thesis in Applied Math Award for his work on the CGR-CUSUM (news item).